92kareeem/JavaPractice/README.md

 This rep consists of some Java Programs...,
-Main classes folder is attached below, Make sure to add before runnig the programs.
+Main classes folder is attached below, Make sure to add before running the programs.